 Editors and subscribers are free to start discussions provided that they address and inform festivals, celebration and leisure studies.
 To that end, we ask that contributions be considerate, and as such, the lead editor retains the right to review material for its pertinence, tone, style, and relevance to the network's mission.

 If you are interested in becoming a network editor and take an active role in developing new, open-access online materials and resources for the field we would love to hear from you.
 We are currently looking for contributors, bloggers, discussants, resources and learning and teaching editors.
 If you are interested in helping us build this network, email us or please see our recruitment page for further details.

 H-Celebration is developing its 'Book Alert' resources and we are interested in authors whose work focuses on festival culture and celebration, we are also open to books that you found interesting and has supported your research.
 If you are interested please email us a short bio and book information we will be happy to hear from you.

 Hello!
 I'm very interested in this but couldn't access the links included.
 Are there updated links or ways to access this?

-The journal’s stated aim is to draw together all academics who share an interest in festivities, including but not limited to holiday celebrations, family rituals, carnivals, religious feasts, processions and parades, and civic commemorations.
+The Journal of Festive Studies, published by H-Net Journals, is looking for a Reviews Editor to join its volunteer-based editorial team.
+JFS is an open access journal that publishes once a year, drawing together academics from all disciplines who share an interest in festivities, including holiday celebrations, family rituals, carnivals, religious feasts, processions and parades, civic commemorations, etc.